 - Keep yourself hydrated with summer drinks like butter milk and coconut water.

 - Include fruits in your diet, which can help to keep you hydrated like watermelon and cucumber

 Yogurt: Yogurt is known for its cooling and soothing effects.
-It has natural antibacterial and anti-fungal properties that help to prevent infection and give you a radiant skin.
+It has natural antibacterial and anti-fungal properties that help to prevent infection and give you radiant skin.
 Apply cold yogurt on the affected area, leave it for 15 minutes, and wash with cold water and pat dry.
 Never rub the area of heat rash.
-Doing this couple of times a day, give you relief in heat rash.
+Doing this a couple of times a day, gives you relief from heat rash.

-Fuller’s Earth (Multani mitti): Fullers earth is most common ingredient in almost every face mask because of its cooling effects.
-It is an excellent home remedy to clear clogged pores, heat rash and makes your skin glow.
-Make a paste of multani mitti with rose water and apply on affected area, let it dry, wash it with cold water.
-Repeat this daily for better result.
-Rose water in it , act as an astringent
+Fuller’s Earth (Multani mitti): Fuller’s earth is the most common ingredient in almost every face mask because of its cooling effects.
+It is one of the best home remedies for rashes to clear clogged pores and makes your skin glow.
+Make a paste of multani mitti with rose water and apply on the affected area, let it dry, wash it with cold water.
+Repeat this daily for better results.
+Rose water in it, acts as an astringent

 Neem: Neem is the solution to many skin problems like acne, blackheads etc, and when it comes to heat rash, nothing works better than neem.
-It has strong anti-bacterial property which sooth the itching of heat rash.
+It has strong antibacterial properties which soothe the itching of heat rash.
 Either apply paste of neem leaves on affected area or put some neem leaves to the bathing water, every day for quick results.

 Oatmeals: Oatmeal can help you to exfoliate the skin and cleans the blocked pores.
 Because of its anti-inflammatory and soothing properties, it gives instant relief from inflammation and itching of heat rashes.
 Take an oatmeal bath and scrub it gently over the affected area.
 Repeat it twice in a week for better results.